sentriz/go-taglib/README.md

 # go-taglib

 This project is a Go library for reading and writing audio metadata tags.
-By packaging an embedded **WASM** binary, the library needs no external dependencies or CGo.
+By packaging an embedded **Wasm** binary, the library needs no external dependencies or CGo.
 Meaning easy static builds and cross compilation.

 Current bundled TagLib version is [v2.1.1](https://github.com/taglib/taglib/releases/tag/v2.1.1).